jonlpersson/ed-latimore/site/_posts/2022-01-07-the-4-most-important-qualities-of-a-good-teacher.md

 2. Think about all the things you know related to what you need to know
 3. Find a relationship between the two.

 This simple method for solving academic problems is how you solve every mathematical/scientific problem, regardless of its type or complexity.
-It's also how you solve problems in life as well.
+It’s also how you solve problems in life as well.

 The only reason any problem does not yield to this method is misidentification of the problem, inaccuracy, or incomplete information.

 I shared this concept with the students so that they could solve difficult problems, many of which they would only encounter on a test, and nowhere else before.

-In this age of prepackaged online curricula and Google, students can [look up the answer to almost anything](https://www.theatlantic.com/magazine/archive/2008/07/is-google-making-us-stupid/306868/){: target="_blank"}.
+In this age of prepackaged online curricula and Google, students can&nbsp;[look up the answer to almost anything](https://www.theatlantic.com/magazine/archive/2008/07/is-google-making-us-stupid/306868/){: target="_blank"}.
 Problem-solving ability is fading at an alarming rate.
 Most people now—student or otherwise—just look things up.

 That may be a viable strategy if your plan is to be in service (mentally, economically, or otherwise) to someone else, but those who wish to truly have an impact on the world will need to be able to critically solve problems.

-As a teacher, you can’t prepare your students for every problem they’ll face, but you ***can*** make sure that they have the ability to think properly in order to work through unfamiliar situations.
+As a teacher, you can’t prepare your students for every problem they’ll face, but you ***can***&nbsp;make sure that they have the ability to think properly in order to work through unfamiliar situations.

 This requires helping the student understand the essence of a problem rather than memorize a few canned approaches.